Reverse Seasonal Affective Disorder

 Living in Florida, reverse seasonal affective disorder is a very real possibility for some with the warm temperatures we experience.
 However, being aware of the symptoms and what might be causing it are important first steps.
 If you are feeling particularly down during the summer months, it may be reverse seasonal affective disorder.
 Please seek help if these feelings become overwhelming and intrusive.

 Alexis Lopez is a recent graduate from the University of Florida where she graduated with her Bachelor’s Degree in Psychology.
-She began interning under Amanda Landry at Caring Therapists of Broward in April 2017.
+She began interning under Amanda Patterson at Caring Therapists of Broward in April 2017.
 Her interest in Counseling Psychology began during her time at UF when she took a class titled Intro to Counseling Psychology and has admired the field of counseling and therapy ever since.
 She hopes to one day become a Licensed Mental Health Counselor herself and is in the process of applying to graduate school.
 She looks forward to working with Amanda and her team at Caring Therapists of Broward and is eager to learn all she can during her time here.